Artists teaching Artists

-Toronto School of Art is Toronto’s longest running independent art school.
-For over 40 years, TSA has provided a positive environment for aspiring artists to attain a quality visual arts education.
+Toronto School of Art is Toronto’s longest running independent art school offering a vast selection of art courses for daytime, evening and weekend students.
+For over 55 years, TSA has provided a positive environment for aspiring artists to attain a quality visual arts education.

-Conveniently located east of Queen and Bathurst in Toronto's Fashion District, TSA offers students a unique opportunity for hands-on studio learning and exposure to artistic trends in drawing, painting, sculpture, collage, mixed media, digital and photography.
+Conveniently located east of Queen and Bathurst in Toronto's Fashion District, TSA offers students a unique opportunity for hands-on studio learning and exposure to artistic trends in drawing, painting, ceramics & pottery, sculpture, collage, mixed media, digital and photography.
 Most courses are geared towards adults.
 A selection of courses for youth ages 11–17 are also offered each term.

 At TSA, our faculty of professional artists/educators teach students of all levels with both traditional and contemporary approaches, offering an array of courses to choose from that will further develop students’ artistic vision and ability at any level.

 TSA also offers art workshops and group events as team building activities to boost employee morale and encourage creativity.